KusionStack/kusionstack.io/docs/user_docs/config-walkthrough/overview.md

 ### KCL Packages and Import

-Similar to most modern General Programming Languages (GPLs), KCL packages are used to organize collections of related KCL source files into modular and re-usable units.
+Similar to most modern General Programming Languages (GPLs), KCL packages are used to organize collections of related KCL source files into modular and reusable units.

 In the context of Kusion, we use KCL packages to define models that could best abstract the behavior of an application.
 Specifically, we provide an official out-of-the-box KCL package(will keep iterating) with the name [catalog](https://github.com/KusionStack/catalog).
 When authoring an application configuration file, you can simply import the [catalog](https://github.com/KusionStack/catalog) package in the source code and use all the schemas (including AppConfiguration) defined in the `catalog` package.